hedgecox/Hedgecox.dev/README.md

 ## Hedgecox.dev

-This project was created using the following:
+This project was created using:

-Create React App and Styled components
+Create React App
+Styled components

 Hosted with Netlify
 https://Hedgecox.dev